-Seneca Farms Biochar develops and manufactures innovative, cost effective technology to produce biochar, pyroligneous acid (wood vinegar), and a wide range of activated carbons at scale.
-Our technologies sequester carbon while creating economic value at the same time.
-They optimize financial outcomes by providing the operator precise control of process conditions unparalleled in the industry.
+Seneca Farms Biochar develops, manufactures and sells innovative, cost effective technology to produce biochar, pyroligneous acid (wood vinegar), and activated carbon at scale.
+Our technologies sequester carbon and optimize financial outcomes.

 Our novel horizontal bed kiln offers precise control over temperature and residence time.
 These parameters can be regulated to produce a wide variety of thermally decomposed biomass end products with very consistent characteristics across each particle at production scale.
 This kiln can produce torrefied biomass, wood vinegar, biochar of various types, and activated carbon.
 Read more here.

-We produce biochar, biochar blends and activated carbon for sale to specification anywhere in a temperature range of 300° - 750° C (570° - 1400° F) as per requirement.
+We produce biochar for sale to specification as per requirement.
 Our unique pyrolysis technology ensures that every particle of biomass is uniformly and precisely heated to the target temperature desired.
 Contact us at your convenience and we'll do our best to meet your needs.

 Our company's mission is to improve our environment and the quality of our food supply while providing real financial value to our clients.
 We have too much carbon in the air, and not enough in our soils.
 Biochar is a way to transfer that carbon from air to soil to ensure optimal agricultural productivity.
 With our overdependence on chemical fertilzers and pesticides, we have filled our lakes, streams and groundwater with phosphates and nitrates.
 Biochar can be used to remove these plant fertilizers from our water, and return them to our fields in a way that prevents them from leaching away again.
 And wood vinegar can supplant the use of many chemical pesticides and fungicides with a superior, biological alternative.
 Spread the word.
 We're here to help.